katholiek-onderwijs-vlaanderen/sri4node/README.md

 By default references to other resources (GUIDs in the database) are expanded to form a relative URL.
 3. Add a $$meta section to the response document.

-When creating or updating a *regular* resource a database row is updated/inserted by doing this :
+When creating or updating a *regular* resource, a database row is updated/inserted by doing this :

 1. Check if you have permission by executing all registered *secure* functions.
+If any of these functions rejects it's promise, the client will receivt 401 Forbidden.
 2. Perform schema validation on the incoming resource.
 3. Execute *validate* functions.
-All functions must return [Q promises][q-kriskowal] that resolve.
 If one or more of the *validate* functions rejects it's promise, the client receives a 409 Conflict.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.